NRDIS, Greek Revival -picturesque

 Porch posts like those of Elm St., High St., and Salem St. houses

 This home was most likely income property for the Hussey and Smith families, as Charles Henry Bell and family are listed here in 1870 census.
+The 1872 map of Frye Village marks a W. Abbott on this home.
 Bell would later purchase the property through his son John W. Bell who bought on May 17, 1889, then deeded to Charles H. Bell on June 24, 1889.

 Charles Henry Bell was born on June15, 1832 in Goffstown, NH son of Peter & Mary (Bodwell) Bell.
 His father was from Goffstown and mother Mary was born in Methuen, MA.
 Charles H., known as Henry, was a Cordwainer, or shoemaker.
 He married on May 6, 1955 in Andover to Christina R. Walker b.
 Aug.
 8, 1835 in Scotland, daughter of McNeil & Barbara (Murray) Walker.
 Walker lived nearby on Lowell Street.
 C. Henry Bell enlisted during the Civil War served with Co.
 H. 1st Mass Heavy Artillery.

 C. Henry deeded the property to his wife Christina on July 2, 1894.
 His health may have been failing as he died on June 4, 1897.
 Christine remained in the home then sold to Anthony & Jane McCloud on Aug.
 12, 1902.
 McCloud owned for three years then selling to Henry Todd on May 27, 1905.

 Henry Todd was born in Belfast, Northern Ireland on June 21, 1876 son of William & Elizabeth (Shaw) Todd.
 He immigrated to the US with his family in 1885 (1881 1910 census).
 He was living in Lawrence, MA at the time of his wedding on June 18, 1902.
 Henry married Lucetta Hilton b.
 1876 in Saugus, MA, dau. of Henry & Sarah Ann (Batty) Hilton.
 Henry was a Folder and Lucetta a Weaver in the mills in Lawrence.
 The home and property would have a Todd connection for 78 years.